VilhoJeppe/coding-example/README.md

 # coding-example
 This document explains some architectural choices regarging implementation of the solution

+To start solution:
+-Change database connection string to match SQL server in your database.
+-Set Sample.Server as Startup project and start debugging.
+Solution will create database automatically for now

 Solution has 7 visual studio projects Sample.DatabaseEF